Definition

 EU EFSA Updates Safety Evaluation Of Cellulase Food Enzyme From GM Trichoderma reesei AR-852

 EFSA has issued a positive safety opinion for the expanded use and revised concentration levels of cellulase from GM Trichoderma reesei in food manufacturing.
-This scientific endorsement facilitates the formal EU authorization process, potentially allowing broader application of the enzyme in food processing operations.
+This scientific endorsement facilitates the formal EU authorization process, enabling broader application and updated use levels for food processing operations.

 EU EFSA Registers Intake of Application to Modify Phospholipase C Food Enzyme (Bacillus licheniformis NZYM-VR)

-EFSA has formally registered an application to modify the existing authorization for the food enzyme phospholipase C (produced by Bacillus licheniformis).
-This signals a forthcoming safety and technical review that may eventually alter market access conditions or usage specifications for food and beverage manufacturers using this enzyme.
+EFSA has formally registered an application to modify the authorization for the food enzyme phospholipase C produced by Bacillus licheniformis.
+This initiates a technical safety review that could lead to updated usage specifications or market access conditions for food and beverage manufacturers.

 EFSA Intake of Application for Alpha-Amylase Food Enzyme From GM Komagataella Phaffii

-EFSA has initiated the safety assessment process for a new alpha-amylase food enzyme produced from a genetically modified strain of Komagataella phaffii.
-Manufacturers should monitor this dossier as its eventual approval will expand the list of authorized food enzymes and define specific purity and safety criteria for market access.
+EFSA has initiated the formal safety assessment for a new alpha-amylase food enzyme produced from genetically modified microorganisms.
+Authorization would expand the portfolio of approved processing aids while establishing the specific purity and safety standards required for EU market access.

 South Korea MFDS Consults On Draft Safety Review For GM Microorganism-Derived Cellulase Food Additive